denisgaribovic/machine-learning-with-python/README.md

 This repository is dedicated to solidifying my machine learning skills through the implementation and exploration of various machine learning models in Python.
 Here, you will find a comprehensive collection of projects and experiments ranging from regression and classification models to clustering techniques.

-Each project demonstrates the application of key machine learning concepts and best practices.
-My code includes detailed implementations of various models, accompanied by in-depth explanations and visualizations.
+Each section includes theoretical overviews, practical implementations of various models, in-depth explanations, visualizations and the application of key machine learning concepts and best practices.

-My goal is to demonstrate my proficiency in different machine learning techniques and my ability to utilize Python to solve real-world problems.
+My goal is to demonstrate my proficiency in different machine learning techniques and my ability to use Python to solve real-world problems.
 This repository also serves as a point of reference and documentation which allows me to access frequently used code in an efficient manner.

 ## Table of Contents